 Here's a dessert that represents me at 100%: tarts frost of watermelon, or 'the frost muluni', Frost of Macmillan siciliano.
 The frost of melon recipes is that the Palermo grandmother: frost, soft and creamy, It is flavored with dark chocolate into small pieces and jasmine flowers, if you like, candied fruit and pistachio.
 The chill in Sicily becomes a delicious pastry, as I do in Palermo: I filled with frost of the tartlets sablée pasta, more buttery and crumbly pastry's.
 Here on my You Tube Channel you will also find video recipe for watermelon Frost, step by step.
 I say at once that the jasmine are critical to the aroma of frost by Macmillan, But if you have (like me in Rome) difficulty in finding them fresh, in Delicatessens and in health food stores now sell them buckets: You cannot use them to decorate the cake, but for infusion are perfect.
 I assure you that the frost of Macmillan is the perfect sweet for summer, You must try it!
-And have a look at all my RECIPES FRUIT GELI, gluttonous and light.
+And have a look at all my FRUIT JELLY RECIPES, gluttonous and light.
 Have a good day!

 Tartlets TO THE WATERMELON FROST (Sicilian recipe)Print This